 Make sure the site is secure.

-Before you make purchases online, look for signs that the site is secure before you enter your payment information.
+Before you make any purchases online, look for signs that the site is secure before you enter your payment information.
 Examples of a secure site include a closed padlock near the browser’s address bar or a website address beginning with “https.”

-Beware of SPAM emails.
+Beware of phishing attempts.

 Check the website’s privacy settings.